-Contribution tax on capital accumulation following incorporation
+Capital accumulation tax following incorporation

-- business companies and joint ventures
+- commercial companies and joint ventures

 - branches of foreign companies (unless of EU origin).

-For Greek Société Anonyme (SA) companies, an additional 0.1% duty is payable on capital to the competition committee.
+For Greek Société Anonyme (SA) companies, an additional 0.1% duty on capital is payable to the competition committee.

 Employers are liable to submit payroll withholding taxes on monthly salary payments (following the grossing-up to the yearly salary) at the following tax scale: